High-end Indian classics

-He left The Tamarind Collection in 2015, citing their focus on northern Indian cuisine.
-From Alfred Prasad’s early travels with his parents to his chef education in India, he has always been passionate about the diversity of his country’s food offerings, telling The Caterer “there is so much more to offer, rather than the same tikka masala, rogan josh and jalfrezi.”
+He left The Tamarind Collection in 2015 to pursue his own projects and focus on the very best that Indian cuisine has to offer.
+From Alfred Prasad’s early travels with his parents to his chef education in India, he has always been passionate about the diversity of his country’s food offerings, telling The Caterer: “There is so much more to offer, rather than the same tikka masala, rogan josh and jalfrezi."

 Alfred Prasad is an ambassador for the charity FoodCycle and works with them to reduce food waste and redirect surplus food to those in poverty and social isolation.
 He says: “I love their message that food poverty and food wastage should simply not co-exist.”
 He also cycled over 250 miles in only five days, across challenging terrain in Rajasthan, to help raise money for Action Against Hunger.
 He has often spoken of a desire to see more women in the kitchen and his hopes for an even split in his kitchens: “I do feel that women are more naturally creative, great at multi tasking and would make great chefs.
 We should be more pro-active in making it possible for them to thrive in the restaurant business.”